dyga01/detect-throws-exception/presentation/presentation.md

-# Presentation Content for the `detectThrowsException` problem
+# `detectThrowsException` Presentation

-## What is exception and throwing an exception?
+## Why is Exception Handling Difficult?

 Exception handling is the process of managing unexpected events (exceptions) occuring during a program's execution.
 It is a common practice to prevent the program from unexpected crashes.
 While it is a good way of storing code segments that can cause crashes, but writing efficient exception handling in a codebase is hard since we have to know the outcome of a code segment before we execute it that can lead to crashes.
 It is kind of predicting the future problem and because of that exception handling can be quite difficult.

 On the other hand we have static analysis which can help in detecting bugs, vulnerabilites or even code smells that could lead to crashes.
 It is important to note that static analysis does not replace exception handling!

-## Exception does not cath exception(s)
+## Example Exception Handling that Does Not Catch Exception(s)

 While implementing exception handling we can face many difficulties.
 For example, writing exception handling does not guarantee that it will catch a method or function that we want to treat in a exceptional way.
-So, even our program has exception handling it's not a guarantee that it will catch exception(s).
+So even though our program has exception handling, it's not a guarantee that it will catch exception(s).

-The following code example demonstrates a good example when the exception handling is used at the wrong place
+The following code example demonstrates a good example when the exception handling is used at the wrong place:

 ```python
 class NoExcept: